Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 The notice period for the existing rent arrears eviction grounds will increase to four weeks and will retain the mandatory threshold of two months’ arrears at the time of serving notice and hearing.
 This will ensure that tenants have a reasonable opportunity to pay off arrears without losing their home.

-A new mandatory Ombudsman for landlords and renters
+Renters (Reform) Bill – new mandatory Ombudsman for landlords and renters

 A landlord redress scheme would enable a former or current tenant to make a complaint against a landlord, which would then be independently investigated.
-This will allow private renters and landlords to settle disputes quickly without going to court.
+This would allow private renters and landlords to settle disputes quickly without going to court.
 This method will be cheaper than the court and provide landlords and tenants with a “fair, impartial and binding resolution to many issues”.

 The Ombudsman has the power to “put things right for tenants”, including compelling landlords to issue an apology, provide information, take remedial action, and/or pay compensation of up to £25,000.

-The Bill outlines conditions on what the redress scheme should include and suggests that Ombudsman membership will be mandatory for landlords.
+The Bill outlines conditions on what the redress scheme should include and suggests that Ombudsman membership should be mandatory for landlords.
 However, more details are required regarding how and when the scheme will be set up.

 Renters (Reform) Bill – Tenants’ right to keep pets